qqttss/Neighborhood-Map/README.md

 Neighborhood-Map:

-A single page application was developed using Javascript framework (knockout.js) and the third-party APIs.
+A single-page application was developed using Javascript framework (knockout.js) and the third-party APIs.
 The website is a full-page map that loads with popular sites in New York City.

 This project is hosted at: http://qqttss.github.io/Neighborhood-Map/